|Steve Densmore, President and Founder

 Jennifer Gutman graduated summa cum laude from SUNY New Paltz with an M.A. in English Literature in 2011.
 Since then, Jennifer has worked as the assistant editor at Luminary Publishing, publisher of Chronogram magazine, as well as a freelance writer and research assistant.
 In addition to her work with Choice Words, Jennifer is an Adjunct Instructor in the English Department at SUNY New Paltz.

 |Emily Vanston, Grant Writer

 Emily Vanston has secured more than $5 million in grant awards for her clients since joining Choice Words in 2016.
 Previously she enjoyed a 10-year career in publishing and marketing in New York City, where she served in a variety of capacities for Bookspan, LLC, including Acquisitions Editor, Copywriter, Director of Member Services, and Print and Online Marketing Manager.
-Prior to that she served as Market Research Manager for News America Marketing.
-Emily is on the board of directors of the Vanaver Caravan dance company, and throughout her career has worked closely with a number of nonprofit and arts organizations.
+Prior to that she worked as Market Research Manager for News America Marketing.
+Emily has served on the board of the Vanaver Caravan Dance & Music Company, and has worked closely with a number of arts organizations throughout her career.
 She is a graduate of the McCombs School of Business at the University of Texas, and is a member of ACES: The Society for Editing, the nation’s leading organization of editing professionals.

 |Aaron Fumarola, Grant Writer